Mission 14 · Stage 2

 • C. pinMode only

-• A. To detect the instant of pressing
+• A. To catch the exact moment of a press

 • C. To run setup() again